porkotyler/GDevelop-Mobile/README.md

 ![](https://i.imgur.com/xKWE74v.png)

-A mobile application that launches the GDevelop game engine from your phone allowing you to develop games on the go.
+A mobile application for [Facebook developers](https://developers.facebook.com/) that launches the GDevelop game engine from your phone allowing you to develop instant games on the go.
 GDevelop is a full-featured, open-source game development software, that allows you to create desktop and mobile games without any programming knowledge.
 All the game logic is built up using an intuitive and powerful event-based system.

 ![](https://raw.githubusercontent.com/4ian/GDevelop/master/Core/docs/images/demo.gif)